 The State of Musculoskeletal Disorders (MSDs) Report

-7 ways to reduce manual handling risks
+7 ways to reduce manual handling risks and workplace injury

 To reduce manual handling risks in manufacturing environments, there are several strategies employers can implement, including

-1. Use mechanical aids
+1. Use a mechanical aid

 Incorporating appropriate mechanical aids into your process can make tasks easier on staff, i.e., lifting equipment to take the weight when lifting load or electric tugs to take the strain out of moving wheeled loads.
 A range of handling equipment is available to reduce manual handling incidents, including mechanical lifting aids, ergonomic trolleys and other material handling equipment.

 2. Identify any hazards with a manual handling risk assessment